 Hopefully you continued reading this article (or at least scanning) far enough to get to this section.
 There are really only a few things you need to worry about when wrapping a tree trunk with Christmas lights.

-- Keeping the Lights in Place.
-It is important when wrapping the lights to take certain steps to make sure the lights stay in place and don't slide down the tree.
+- Keeping the Lights in Place: It is important when wrapping the lights to take certain steps to make sure the lights stay in place and don't slide down the tree.
 If you are careful to be sure to wrap the lights tightly around the tree, friction should keep them in place fairly well.
-However, trees move and sway which can stretch the wire and loosen the lights so some times it makes sense to take additional measures.
-Additionally, if you are wrapping a growing tree and plan to leave the lights up for an extended period or during the growing season you don't want to wrap the lights too tightly or they could be damaged.
-To address this issue, some installers use staple guns or u-shaped nails.
-You should only need a few staples or nails to keep the lights in place so don't go overboard and risk damaging the tree.
-You could also try using some adhesive type fasteners.
+However, trees do move and sway in the wind, which can stretch the wire and loosen the lights.

 *The picture in this article features a tree trunk which is approximately 30" in circumference and 4' tall.
 I used 3 sets of our single mold warm white wide angle LED Christmas lights for this installation.
-I am a novice photographer so it is not a great picture nor a perfect representation of the light color but its pretty close.
+I am a novice photographer so it is not a great picture nor a perfect representation of the light color, but it is pretty close.